 How Much Does Disability Insurance Cost and Is It Worth It?

-Short term disability insurance costs about 0.5 to 1.5 percent of your payroll while long term disability insurance runs 0.3 to 0.8 percent according to 2025 employer data from Foothold America.
-For an individual earning 100,000 dollars per year, total annual premiums for both policies often stay under 2,000 dollars.
+Short-term disability insurance typically costs employers and individuals between 0.5 and 1.5 percent of covered payroll, while long-term disability insurance runs approximately 0.3 to 0.8 percent, based on industry benchmarks from the Society for Human Resource Management.
+For an individual earning $100,000 per year, total annual premiums for both policies often remain under $2,000.

 The low cost compared to potential income loss makes Short Term vs Long Term Disability Insurance a smart investment for most workers.